xtallet/The-AI-Engineer-Challenge/README.md

 ## 🚗🏠 Supported Use-Case

 - **Insurance Policy Q&A:**
-  - Upload your car or home insurance policy PDF.
+  - Upload your car or home insurance policy PDF or DOCX.
   - Ask natural language questions about your policy.
   - Get answers based on the real content of your document.